Invendi92/Charron-s-States/StoryTelling.md

 Narrator: No Matter, we have some exploring to do.

-Narrator: Aaahh, what an amazing feeling, stretching your legs, running around, feeling the air aroung you
+Narrator: Aaahh, what an amazing feeling, stretching your legs, running around, feeling the air around you

 [Encounters a platform]